 I am not sure how many remodels we have done, but it is a lot!
 We have flipped more than 200 homes, remodeled many rentals that I own and I have headed up the repairs on homes I did not own as well!
 Over the years, I have learned tips and tricks to make our remodels affordable but things are not cheap no matter how low you can get the price.
 Remodeling a bathroom is one of the more expensive projects you will find in a house.
 Bathrooms can be very pricey depending on the materials used and how big they are.
 I rarely complete high-end bathroom remodels because they are so expensive, we focus on affordable but nice bathrooms.
-In this article, I will discuss how much it costs us to remodel a typical bathroom and how to save money when doing it.
+In this article, I will discuss how much does it cost to remodel a bathroom and how to save money when doing it.

 What are the price ranges for remodeling a bathroom?

 The tricky part about remodeling a house is that the prices can range by an extreme margin!
 The price ranges come from all of the different materials that can be used as well as the different costs for labor.
 I will hear about people spending $20,000 to remodel a bathroom and it makes me cringe, but it is no unusual.
 If you are remodeling a million-dollar house it makes sense to spend that much money on a bathroom.
 If you are remodeling a less expensive house, there are less expensive options that will often be just as good as the expensive options.

 We will spend from $4,000 to $6,000 to remodel a bathroom.
 That price can drop if we are not rehabbing the bath, or shower, and it can increase if there are major plumbing issues.
 That cost includes the materials and labor.
 Again, it is much easier to spend more than that and we have worked hard to keep our costs low.